BIGBen99/Arduino_LM35DZ_Library/README.md

 ================================================================================
 # LM35DZ: getKelvin
 # Description
-Return a float that represents the temperature in Kelvin
+Return a float that represents temperature in Kelvin
 # Parameters
 [none]
 # Returns
-a float that represents the temperature in Kelvin
+a float that represents temperature in Kelvin

 ================================================================================
 # LM35DZ: getCelcius
 # Description
-Return a float that represents the temperature in Celsius
+Return a float that represents temperature in Celsius
 # Parameters
 [none]
 # Returns
-a float that represents the temperature in Celsius
+a float that represents temperature in Celsius

 ================================================================================
 # LM35DZ: getFahrenheit
 # Description
-Return a float that represents the temperature in Farenheit
+Return a float that represents temperature in Farenheit
 # Parameters
 [none]
 # Returns
-a float that represents the temperature in Farenheit
+a float that represents temperature in Farenheit

 ================================================================================
 # Example